junh1024/junh1024-Documents/KC/KC ship nicknames.md

 - Journalist/Reporter = Aoba	Had one on board
 - Mama = Houshou	First purpose-built carrier in the world
 - PTSD = Shigure	she was the sole survivor of the Nishimura fleet, prolly due to the captain being a specialist in night warfare
+- Pudding (Radioactive) = Prinz Eugen	prinz sounds like pudding in JP.
+Also, she was part of the Operation Crossroads nuclear tests
 - Turkey = Zuikaku	an easy target due to inexperienced pilots later in the war
 - Wolf = Ashigara	nickname by UK journalists criticizing her function over form, which the JP interpreted as a compliment